hadar-hai/hadar-hai.github.io/README.md

 # Hadar Hai | Engineering MSc Candidate and Tech Enthusiast

 👋 Hi there!
-I'm Hadar, a passionate  engineer fascinated by Machine Learning and AI.
+I'm Hadar, a passionate  engineer fascinated by Machine Learning and Artificial intelligence.
 <p>I'm a candidate for MSc at the <a href="https://www.technion.ac.il/en/home-2/">Technion, Israel Institute of Technology</a>, enrolled in the <a href="https://tasp-technion.org/">Technion Autonomous Systems Program </a>.</p>
 <p>I completed my BSc in <a href="https://aerospace.technion.ac.il/"> Aerospace Engineering </a> with honors (Cum Laude) at the Technion. </p>
 <p>Feel free to reach out to me at <code class="language-plaintext highlighter-rouge">hadar.hai@campus.technion.ac.il</code>.</p>